courts

 Dubai Courts

 Official website of the Dubai Courts.
 The site provides a history of the court system and a diagram illustrating the structure of the courts in Dubai.
-There is an outline of the legal system covering the three stages of litigation: the Court of First Instance: the Court of Appeal and the Court of Cassation including details of the types of cases heard in each court.
-A small selection of full text laws are given on the site in English along with a list of court hearings and a directory of Dubai lawyers.
-The site can be viewed in Arabic and English.
+There is an outline of the legal system, covering the the Court of First Instance, Court of Appeal and Court of Cassation.
+A list of court hearings and a directory of Dubai lawyers are available and there is a database of judgments from 2010 onwards.
+The site is in Arabic and English.

 Subscribe to courts